opentdf/otdfctl/docs/man/policy/attributes/unsafe/update.md

       required: true
     - name: name
       shorthand: n
-      description: Name of the attribute definition (new)
+      description: Name of the attribute definition
-      required: false
     - name: rule
       shorthand: r
-      description: Rule of the attribute definition (new)
+      description: Rule of the attribute definition
-      required: false
+      enum:
+        - ANY_OF
+        - ALL_OF
+        - HIERARCHY
     - name: values-order
       shorthand: o
-      description: Order of the attribute values (new)
+      description: Order of the attribute values (IDs)
-      required: false
 ---

 # Unsafe Update Warning